Learn the best techniques for cutting, slicing, dicing and chopping your favorite foods for delectable gourmet effect.

 Next on the cutting board: presentation

-One of the key reasons why a TRUE chef requires so many knives is to keep up appearances.
-Gourmet food doesn’t just taste good—it needs to look appealing.
+One of the key reasons why a chef requires so many knives is to keep up appearances.
+Food doesn’t just taste good—it needs to look appealing.
 And oftentimes, those two aspects go hand-in-hand.

 Think of it this way.
 Would you ever toss an entire onion into your salad?
 Could you imagine yourself eating a whole slab of skirt steak, rather than those long, juicy individual cuts?